DougWicker/VideoGameCriticReview/README.md

 END;
 ```

-I also need to convert any 'tbd' values to Null as to allow me to assign the numerical tada types to the metascore and user_score columns.
+I also need to convert any 'tbd' values to Null to allow me to assign the numerical tada types to the Metascore and user_score columns.
 ```
 UPDATE video_game_reviews
 SET metascore = NULL